EbYVarghese18/DevOps_Project_04/README.md

     kubectl apply -f jokeapp-green/service.yaml
 8. Check the service list to see the link to the deployed apps: minikube service list
-9. Now to redirect the traffic from blue to green, edit the service file and update the selector to jokeapp-green:
+9. Now to redirect the traffic from blue to green, edit the service file and update the selector to jokeapp-green: <br>
-    selector:
+    selector: <br>
-      app: jokeapp-green
+      app: jokeapp-green <br>
-10 Refresh the blue page to see the update
+10. Refresh the blue page to see the update

 # Installation: By using Jenkins and Argo (Automation)